- Cancer Information

 - How can I change my medical records?

 When you receive health care, the person treating you creates notes.
 This is called a medical record.
-A medical record could be handwritten or electronic and it may include:
+It can be handwritten or electronic and may include:

-- personal details (e.g. your name, race, genetic information)
+- personal details (e.g. your name, medical history, genetic information)

 - information or opinions about your health or illness